Mr Mohamed Béavogui

-Outbreak & Epidemic Public Health Expert, Outbreaks and Epidemics (O&E)
+Outbreak & Epidemic Senior Public Health Officer, Outbreaks and Epidemics (O&E)

 Henry Bosa joined ARC as a Senior Public Health Specialist for Outbreak & Epidemics in February 2017, bringing with him a 10 years’ experience in disease outbreak response and emerging infectious surveillance in various African countries.
 He started his career as a medical doctor in 2001, rising to a level of a medical superintendent of a general hospital in Uganda.
 Since 2007, Henry has been involved in the management of several disease outbreaks across Africa: the Ebola outbreak in Bundibugyo in Uganda (2007), the dengue fever outbreak in Mogadishu Somalia (2011), the Ebola outbreak in Sierra Leone (2014 and 2015), and the mysterious disease outbreak in Aweil, South Sudan (2016).
 Between 2011 and 2012, Henry acted as the Ministry of Health Clinical Lead during the viral haemorrhagic fever outbreaks in Uganda for both Ebola (2011, 2012) and Marburg (2012).
 In addition, Henry has extensively worked on different outbreaks including Yellow Fever, Crimean-Congo Haemorrhagic Fever, meningitis and human Rift Valley Fever.